peteroupc/MailLib/api/com.upokecenter.text.ProtocolStrings.md

 ### OpaqueStringEnforce
-    public static String OpaqueStringEnforce​(String str) Checks the validity of a string serving as an arbitrary sequence of characters, such as a passphrase.
+    public static String OpaqueStringEnforce​(String str) Checks the validity of a string serving as an arbitrary single-line sequence of characters, such as a passphrase.
 This checking is done using the OpaqueString profile in RFC 8265.
 (REMARK: Specifying a string as this method does is not ideal if the string represents a password or other sensitive data, since strings are immutable in .NET and Java,